ScottPlot/ScottPlot/cookbook/readme.md

 plt.Title("Very Complicated Data");
 plt.YLabel("Productivity");

-// customize update the layout as desired plt.TightenLayout();
+// customize update the layout as desired (this is a bit of a hack, but it works) plt.TightenLayout();
 var layout = plt.GetSettings().layout;
 layout.titleHeight = 123;